makersacademy/ruby-coding-challenge/lib/approach.md

 - Attempted to use || operator, failed and only triggered on first letter
 - Attepted to use , in place of ||, test still failing but appears to be error on test (extra ' at the end of angela, plus elements have been joined into string).
 Edited test to remove extraneous '  and added .join(' ') to pass test
 - Replied to conversation with Jordan Poulton on pull request to advise of issue with test

+remove_nils_from_array
+- As above, amended select block to ignore nil